 If you are familiar with your local nectar sources (and you need to be), perhaps you will see blossoms dropping.
 Also, there will be less bee activity in front of the hives.

-Drought and Dearths
+Drought and Dearth

 Sadly, some years will not produce a good honey flow.
 Locally, we often see this in regards to Sourwood Honey.
 But, it applies to any nectar source.

 If it occurs right after a flow period, your bees may eat up their Winter reserves – or your honey crop.
 This is a time when the beekeeper must monitor colony conditions to prevent starvation.
 It may even be necessary to feed your bees sugar water for a short time.

 This depends on your location and the nectar source in question.
 In most situations, you can expect 2-4 weeks of high volumes of plant nectar.
 If you have a wide variety of sources contributing, it can last longer.